Pyrofoux/SentiAnt/README.md

 # SentiAnt

-An introductory AI game where you program the behavior of an anthill.
+An introduction to AI as a game where you program the behavior of an anthill.
 Bring the cookie to your queen before the others!

 All relevant information are in the wiki pages.
 (Warning: French)